samberg96/dqn-lunarlander/README.md

 Sam Weinberg (sam.weinberg@mail.utoronto.ca)

-This file contains information on how to run my implementation of DQN in the LunarLander-v2 environment.
+This file contains information on my implementation of DQN in the LunarLander-v2 environment.
+Refer to the report (LunarLander_Report.pdf) for further readings.

+## 1. Environment
+This image shows the LunarLander-v2 environment and control inputs.
+![Env][img/LunarLanderEnv.jpg]

+## 2. DQN Model
+This image demonstrates the neural network used in the implementation of DQN.
+The 8D state is input to the network, which approximates a Q-Value for each of the four actions.
+![Model][img/neuralnetwork.jpg]

-## 1. Setup
+## 3. Setup

-The set-up for this project is tedious.
 First, we require the installation of OpenAI Gym's Box2D environments.
 These environments have a MuJoCo dependancy that makes it slightly more difficult to install.
 The environemnt is designed for Linux, however I have managed to get it working on Windows.
 For installation on Windows, follow the instructions at this link exactly:

 https://medium.com/@sayanmndl21/install-openai-gym-with-box2d-and-mujoco-in-windows-10-e25ee9b5c1d5